-The SR Group is a global specialist recruitment organisation, headquartered in the UK, which focuses on Legal, Risk, Compliance, HR, Tax, Treasury, Marketing and Executive Search disciplines trading under the names Brewer Morris, Carter Murray, Frazer Jones and Taylor Root.
-The Group employs over 350 employees out of 12 offices worldwide and has a global turnover in excess of £45,000,000.
+The SR Group is a global specialist recruitment organisation, headquartered in the UK, which focuses on Legal, Risk, Compliance, HR, Tax, Treasury, Marketing and Executive Search disciplines trading under the names Brewer Morris, Carter Murray, Frazer Jones, SR Search and Taylor Root.
+The SR Group (which means our subsidiaries, our ultimate holding company and its subsidiaries) employs around 405 employees out of 13 offices worldwide and has a global turnover in excess of £71,500,000.

-Internally, we engage with our employees and candidates on a professional and respectful basis and have established contractual employment practices clearly outlining their rights under UK legislation.
+Internally, we engage with our employees on a professional and respectful basis and have established contractual employment practices clearly outlining their rights under UK legislation.

 All employees are paid above national minimum wage and have access to a suite of benefits including pension and private healthcare.

-Our employees are protected by internal policies, including anti-slavery and human trafficking, formal grievance, code of conduct and whistle-blowing policies, which provide both protection and a voice in challenging malpractice within the group, and we provide employee training at induction clearly laying out their obligations under related legislation and conduct policies.
+Our employees are protected by internal policies, including anti-slavery and human trafficking, formal grievance, code of conduct and whistle-blowing policies, which provide both protection and a voice in challenging malpractice within the group.

-The detection and reporting of slavery is the responsibility of all of us.
-Our employees are expected to raise any concerns about any issue or suspicion of modern slavery in any part of our business or supply chain at the earliest possible stage.
-Please contact our divisional Partner group, HR Director or CEO to discuss any concerns you may have – it is their responsibility to investigate and take any necessary action.
+Our employees are expected to raise any concerns about any issue or suspicion of slavery in our business or supply chain at the earliest possible stage.
+They should do so by contacting our divisional Partner group, HR Director or CEO who will then investigate and take any necessary action.

-This policy applies to all members, employees, agents, consultants and those parties in our supply chain, wherever in the world they operate.
-Any reported breach of this policy will be investigated and may lead to disciplinary action which subsequently could result in employee dismissal.
-A copy of our Human Rights policy is available upon request.
+Any reported breach of this statement by our employees will be investigated and may lead to disciplinary action which subsequently could result in employee dismissal.